Týr: Prose Edda

 The Prose Edda sections Gylfaginning and Skáldskaparmál reference Týr several times.
 The god is introduced in part 25 of the Gylfaginning section of the book:

 High said: 'There is also an As called Tyr.
 He is the bravest and most valiant, and he has great power over victory in battles.
 It is good for men of action to pray to him.
 There is a saying that a man is ty-valiant who surpasses other men and does not hesitate.
 He was so clever that a man who is clever is said to be ty-wise.
 It is one proof of his bravery that the Æsir were luring Fenriswolf so as to get the fetter Gleipnir on him, he did not trust them that they would let him go until they placed Tyr's hand in the wolf's mouth as a pledge.
-And when the Æsir refused to let him go then he bit off the hand at the place that is now called the wolf-joint [wrist], and he is one-handed and he is not considered a promoter of settlements between people.
+And when the Æsir refused to let him go then he bit off the hand at the place that is now called the wolf-joint [wrist], and he is one-handed and he is now considered a promoter of settlements between people.